 Semester Exchange & Visa Application

-Upon inquiry to Syracuse Law, you will receive an Exchange Student Application which seeks to collect information that will allow us to build your student record in our system and plan for your arrival.
-The Exchange Student Application also collects information that our Slutzker Center for International Student Services will use to generate your I-20 for your F1 student visa.
+Upon inquiry to Syracuse Law, you will receive an Exchange Student Application.
+The application collects information that will allow us to build your student record in our system and plan for your arrival.
+The Exchange Student Application also collects information that our Slutzker Center for International Student Services [link] will use to generate your I-20 student visa document.

 Our School and Our Community

 The College of Law was founded in 1895.
 We are located in Dineen Hall, which opened in August of 2014.
-I encourage you to ‘Explore Dineen Hall’ by watching this video.
+I encourage you to ‘Explore Dineen Hall’ [link].

 Academic, Course Registration, and Course Options

-All semester exchange students must have completed a minimum of two (2) full years of coursework at his/her foreign home institution and must be in good academic standing.
-You will register for courses when you arrive to Syracuse Law before the start of your semester.
-You will be required to enroll in ‘Legal Writing for International Students’ (3 credits) which is a requirement for our international LL.M. program.
+All semester exchange students must have completed a minimum of two (2) full years of coursework in a Bachelors of Law (LL.B.) or law/legal studies program at his/her foreign home institution and must be in good academic standing.
+You will register for courses when you arrive to Syracuse before the start of your semester.
+You will be required to enroll in ‘Legal Writing for International Students’ (3 credits) which is also a requirement for our international LL.M. program.

 You will received grades for courses taken at Syracuse Law as either letters grades (A, A-, B, etc.) or on a “pass/fail” basis depending upon the preference of your home institution.